-Amended Vide BUGS of each department will constitute a Departmental Monitoring Committee with three A.C Resolution dated 7.9.93 & teachers of the department.
+Amended Vide BUGS of each department will constitute a A.C Resolution Departmental Monitoring Committee with three dated 7.9.93 & teachers of the department.
 This committee will 13.9.93 monitor and evaluate the performance of the Course System within the department.
-In addition to other teachers of the department, the committee may also propose from time to time to the Board of Undergraduate Studies any changes and modifications needed for upgrading the Undergraduate Curriculum and the Course System.
+In addition to other teachers of the department, the committee may also propose from time to time to the Board of Undergraduate Studies any changes and modifications for needed upgrading the Undergraduate Curriculum and the Course System.